sansumbrella/Choreograph/README.md

 - Separable easing of vector components.
 - Template specializations support intuitive animation of cinder/glm quaternions.
 - Reversible, time-warpable motions.
-- TODO: Cues (function callback at a given time).
+- Cues (function callback at a given time).
 - Works as a Cinder Block.
-Clone to Cinder/blocks/Choreograph
+	- Clone to Cinder/blocks/Choreograph and include in your project with TinderBox.

 ## Basic Usage
 ```c++